-For eligible students in catalog years through 2015-16, some, but not all, faculty-led immersion programs fulfill part of the foreign language/foreign culture requirement.
+Some, but not all, faculty-led immersion programs fulfill part of the foreign language/foreign culture requirement.
 Please see the Academics page for your program on the CIE website to determine whether or not the program will fulfill any of the requirements.